Devoteam/Hoppscotch-Setup/README.md

 ### .env example
 > [!NOTE]
 > This is only an example of the .env.
-This env only has minor changes but if you need more information or other Auth methods pls check on the official documentation (https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build).
+This env only has minor changes but if you need more information or other Auth methods pls check on the [official Hoppschotch documentation](https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build).

 >  [!CAUTION]
 > Ensure that the environment values are not enclosed within quotes.